therealscienta/matey_exporter/README.md

 To contribute to this project:

 Fork the repository

-Create your feature branch
+1. Create your feature branch
-Commit your changes
+2. Commit your changes
-Push to the branch
+3. Push to the branch
-Create a new Merge Request
+4. Create a new Merge Request

 ## Testing
 [Testing instructions will be added]

+Run `pytest` to run the test suite.

 ## Support
 For support, please: